 There’s also a particular Bedouin scam, girls should be aware of.
 Apparently, some young Bedouins like to seduce young tourist girls.
 Once the girls go back home, the Bedouins start asking for money because “their donkey died” or “their cave burned down” (how is that even a thing).

 Now, Petra may be safe, but (like always) I suggest you get travel insurance.
 Having one is something that really ease-off your mind and lets you enjoy your adventure to the max.
-I use World Nomads for my travels.
-They have proven themselves to me over the years, and I feel safe with them.
-If you have another favorite provider, that’s ok, just make sure you have one because you never know what may happen.
+I currently use HeyMondo for my travels because they have proven themselves to me more than once over the years.
+The link above will give you a 5% discount, but If you have another favorite provider, that’s ok.
+Just make sure you have one because you never know what may happen.

 When to visit Petra?